Cosys-Lab/Cosys-AirSim/docs/echo.md

-DrawBounceLines           | Draw lines of all bouncing reflections of the traces with their color depending on attenuation DrawSensor                | Draw the physical sensor in the world on the vehicle IgnoreMarked              | Remove objects with the Unreal Tag _MarkedIgnore_ from the sensor data e.g.,
+DrawBounceLines           | Draw lines of all bouncing reflections of the traces with their color depending on attenuation DrawSensor                | Draw the physical sensor in the world on the vehicle IgnoreMarked              | Remove objects with the Unreal Tag _MarkedIgnore_ from the sensor data External                  | Uncouple the sensor from the vehicle.
+If enabled, the position and orientation will be relative to Unreal world coordinates e.g.,
 ```
 {